evil-mad/robopaint/resources/colorsets/README.md

 Everything you need to know to make your own!

 ## First Steps
-So you've got a new set of watercolor paint that CNC Server doesn't know about?
+So you've got a new set of watercolor paint that RoboPaint doesn't know about?
 First you've got to paint a swatch!

 All colors shown in the application aren't meant to be the colors as they look